isomerpages/ogp-designers/index.md

       url: www.google.com
       subtitle: Events
       description: Take a look at some of the images from this year's NDP celebration!
-        We treated the kids to
+        We treated the kids to some sweet treats from our childhood.
       image: /images/img_20230808_155135.jpg
 ---